sbocq/mbench/README.md

 ![para-loops%throughput.plt](https://raw.github.com/sbocq/mbench/master/gallery/para-loops/para-loops_thread-pool%25throughput.png)

 But how well do they scale on multicore hardware with the number of threads?
-According to the speedup plot shown below, both the while-loop and the for-comprehension come close to the ideal parallel speedup and that it is not worth going beyond 24 threads.
-The version that does boxing creates so much garbage that it cannot be eliminated efficiently by the JVM above 4 threads (question: can this be improved by tuning the JVM?).
+According to the speedup plot shown below, only the for-comprehension comes close to the ideal parallel speedup, but in all cases it is not worth going beyond 24 threads.
+The whil-loop, although it is the fastest, benefits from a parallel speedup up to 20 threads but it is less than ideal.
+And the version that does boxing creates so much garbage that it cannot be eliminated efficiently by the JVM above 8 threads (questions: What explains the different behaviors?
+Can it be improved by tuning the JVM?).

 ![para-loops%speedup.plt](https://raw.github.com/sbocq/mbench/master/gallery/para-loops/para-loops_thread-pool%25speedup.png)